dax8it/ATJIUJITSU-REAL-NEW/content/pages/judo.md

 • Judo does not involve kicking, punching, or striking techniques of any kind.

 • Instead, judo simply involves two individuals who, by gripping the judo uniform, use the forces of balance, power, and movement to attempt to subdue each other.
-Thus,it is simple and basic. however, judo techniques often take considerable time, effort, and energy
+Thus,it is simple and basic.

 • Judo is incorporated into our Jiu-Jitsu classes